fluid-project/infusion-docs/src/documents/IoCAPI.md

 ### fluid.constructChild(parent, memberName, options)

 Constructs a subcomponent as a child of an existing component, via a call to `fluid.construct`.
-Note that if a component already exists with the member name `memberName`, it will first be destroyed.
+If a component already exists with the member name `memberName`, it will first be destroyed.

 * `parent` {Component} Component for which a child subcomponent is to be constructed